SJ Rc

-The Rc class is the most used electric locomotive in Sweden.
-Built by Allmänna Svenska Elektriska Aktiebolaget (ASEA), the Rc is a universal locomotive used both in freight and passenger trains.
-The largest operator is Green Cargo, although SJ, Tågab, Hector Rail and Trafikverket operate it as well.
-Previous operators include Veolia Transport.
+The Rc class is a family of electric locomotives built in Sweden by Allmänna Svenska Elektriska Aktiebolaget (ASEA).
+The Rc is the most produced locomotive in Sweden with 366 units and is used on both passenger and freight services originally for SJ, they have since been mostly sold to other operators such as Green Cargo, Tågab, Hector Rail and Trafikverket.

 History

 The Rc-model emerged from ASEA in the 1960s.
 It first appeared in 1967 to replace the older D-locomotives.
 Notably, ASEA facility manager and head engineer Tore Nordin was involved in designing and developing the Rc locomotive at ASEA.
 The initial Rc models are notable for using thyristors instead of the older relay-based system.
+The Rc locomotive was developed from the experimental SJ Rb locomotive produced in the early 1960s.
+Both the Rc, the Rb and the Rc derivative SJ Rm use thyristor-controlled DC motors instead of a more traditional relay-based system.

-As of 2020, Rc-locomotives are still used all over Sweden in both passenger and freight lines, although on passenger trains they are slowly being replaced by new EMU, such as ER1.
+As of 2025, Rc-locomotives are still used in Sweden on both passenger and freight lines, mostly on freight services with passenger services gradually being replaced with EMUs such as the X40.

 Versions

-Altogether, there have been eight versions of the Rc-locomotive in Sweden, including the freight locomotive Rm designed to pull iron ore trains.
+Altogether, there have been nine versions of the Rc-locomotive in Sweden, including the freight locomotive Rm designed to pull iron ore trains.
 Rc1, Rc2, Rc4, and Rc5 have a maximum allowed speed of 135 km/h.
 Rc3 and Rc6 have a maximum allowed speed of 160 km/h.
 Rc7 was a rebuild of Rc6 meant to haul replacement trains needed when the X 2000 trains were canceled or delayed.
 Rc7 had a maximum allowed speed of 180 km/h.
-However, the maximum speed permitted without emergency electromagnetic track brakes is 160 km/h, and keeping extra carriages was considered too expensive.
+However, the maximum speed permitted without emergency electromagnetic track brakes is 160 km/h, and refitting old carriages was considered too expensive.
 For that reason all Rc7 were subsequently converted back to Rc6.
+The Rd2/Rde variant is an upgraded Rc2 in operation with Green Cargo.
 Rc1–Rc7 all weigh between 75 and 80 tonnes, whilst the Rm weighs 90 tonnes.
 The Rm's top speed is only 100 km/h and are more powerful locomotives.